Massachusetts: Help Move Key Animal Protection Bills Out of Committee

 This action is for Massachusetts residents only.

-The February 5 deadline for bills to be released from their joint committee is approaching, and your legislators need to hear from you.
+The May 8, 2020, extension deadline for these two animal protection bills is approaching, and your legislators need to hear from you.

 Especially if your legislator is a member of the Joint Committee on Municipalities and Regional Government, please contact your legislator in support of these key animal protection bills.

-- An Act Protecting the Health and Safety of Puppies and Kittens in Cities and Towns (S.114/H.1774) would establish standards for the protection of dogs and cats being sold to consumers as well as those being kept at doggie daycares, boarding kennels, and breeding kennels.
+- SUPPORT: An Act Protecting the Health and Safety of Puppies and Kittens in Cities and Towns (114/H.1774) would establish standards for the protection of dogs and cats being sold to consumers as well as those being kept at doggie daycares, boarding kennels, and breeding kennels.

 You can send an email and/or call your state representative and state senator using the toggle buttons noted with the icons below.
 Phone calls have much more impact than emails.
 If you’re able to make a phone call, please do so.